k1vv1/k1vv1/README.md

 ## 二、Features

-Currently Vue is supported, including the project of vue2 and vue3, (React will be supported later)
+Currently, including the project of vue2、vue3、react and uniapp

 The vue project module has been configured, including：